Calculate Company Value Using Common Rules of Thumb (with Examples)

 • Not suitable for non-profitable companies

 Do you have stable profits?
-If the result is to have any meaning at all, your company should achieve stable and predictable profits.
-Stable profits require solid and reliable income streams, stable costs and profit margins.
+For the result to have any significance, your company should achieve stable and predictable profits.
+Stable profits require solid and reliable income streams, stable costs, and profit margins.

-Does the company operate in an established market?
-There has been a market for your products or services for a long time.
-The competitive situation, the volatility and the general risks, etc. are manageable.
+Is the company operating in an established market?
+There has been a market for your products or services for some time.
+The competitive situation, volatility, and general risks, etc. are manageable.

 Is the capital intensity in your industry rather low?
-Low capital intensity means that companies need to invest less in physical assets such as machinery, buildings or infrastructure.
-As a result, the depreciation on these assets is lower.
+Low capital intensity means that your company needs to invest less in physical assets such as machines, buildings, or infrastructure.
+As a result, depreciation on these assets is lower.

 Example EBIT Multiplier Formula